• Skip to primary navigation

 • In a large nonstick pan, such as cast iron, heat the oil, then add the beaten egg and cook as if making an omelet over medium heat.

-• Remove the cooked egg, wipe out the pan quickly, then add the other tablespoon of oil and gently saute the peppers, carrots and cabbage until the cabbage is just tender.
-Slice the matsutake thick, about 1/8th inch, and reserve some slices for garnishing the finished dish raw.
+• Wipe out the pan quickly, then add the other tablespoon of oil and gently sauté the peppers, carrots and cabbage until the cabbage is just tender.
+Slice the matsutake thick, about ⅛th inch, and reserve some slices for garnishing the finished dish raw.

 • Add the cooked rice and matsutake and heat through, stir in some sesame oil to taste then serve, garnished with shaved fresh matsutake on top, additional soy sauce, green onions, and cilantro.